Learn how to lobby for a free press

 On Saturday, Nov.
 2, join us for breakfast to review what we’ve learned — and the interesting places we can go from there.

-Lynn Walsh is PTF’s director.
+Lynn Walsh is the project director.
 Her day job is assistant director of the Trusting News Project.
 Walsh is past president of the Society of Professional Journalists, the nation’s largest journalism organization.
 She’s currently SPJ’s ethics chair and directs SPJ’s Facebook training program for journalists.

-Joe Cohn is legislative and policy director for the Foundation for Individual Rights In Education (FIRE).
-He’s testified in the House of Representatives and has traveled the country lobbying state lawmakers on a variety of First Amendment issues.
-Cohn is a lawyer and adjunct law professor with a Master’s in Government Administration.
+Joe Cohn is legislative and policy director for the Foundation for Individual Rights In Education.
+He has testified in the House of Representatives and has traveled the country lobbying state lawmakers on a variety of First Amendment issues.
+Cohn is a lawyer and adjunct law professor with a master’s in government administration.

 Lobbyit is a DC lobbying firm with clients ranging from the National Child Care Association to the National Sporting Goods Association, and from the American Jail Association to the National Pasta Association.
-They work in sectors including defense, education, health care, and transportation.
+It works in sectors including defense, education, health care and transportation.

 These are just the rough facts.
 If you have specific questions or suggestions, we welcome them.
 Email SPJ national director Michael Koretzky.

-PRESS the Flesh is the first project sponsored by all of the following organizations…
+Lobby for the First Amendment is the first project sponsored by these organizations —